-Libby Hill has 9 miles of non-motorized trails.
+Libby Hill has eleven miles of non-motorized trails.
 Since these trails intersect at multiple points it has always been a challenge for new hikers to understand where all the trails go.
-To assist trail users the map to the right is posted at nearly all trail intersections.
+Please see our guide to trail blazes and unmarked trails to understand how to navigate Libby Hill.
+To assist trail users, the map to the right is posted at many blazed trail intersections.
 Trail blazes are color matched to the colors shown on the map.
 Click on the map image to view the detailed version and/or to download a PDF copy.

-- Maine Trail Finder – the Maine Trail Finder is a great one stop website for finding new hiking trails in Maine.
-Over 50 hikes within 30 minutes of Gray!
+Maine Trail Finder – the Maine Trail Finder is a great one stop website for finding new hiking trails in Maine.
+Over fifty hikes within 30 minutes of Gray!

-More activity ideas available on our ‘to do’ page.
+More activity ideas are available on our TO DO page.